cycloid-community-catalog/onboarding-stacks-europe/stack-scaffold-demo/README.md

 - Web app using Next.js and Prisma Client
 - Fullstack app with Nuxt using Vue and Prisma Client
 - Web app using React Router 7 and Prisma ORM
+- Simple NodeJS WebApp

+## Use Cases

+### Default (GitHub)
+Creates a GitHub repository and scaffolds the selected template.
+This is the traditional workflow for GitHub-based projects.

+### GitLab
+Creates a GitLab project and scaffolds the selected template.
+Supports both GitLab.com and self-hosted GitLab instances.

 ## Deployment